 All Arts for All teaching artists share one thing in common, a passion for teaching and the arts.

 Below are some of our Teaching Artists.
-Additional Teaching Artists include: Spencer Allen, Amanda Alvey, Natalia Bakke, Desi Barrett, Michelle Calhoun, LaRonda Etheridge, Carol Gilman, Amy Lawrence, Rachel Lopez, Stephanie McMullin, Jennifer Mirich, Erin O’Leary, Erin Shearin, Kelsey Sweet, and Mark Tyler.
+Additional Teaching Artists include: Spencer Allen, Amanda Alvey, Natalia Bakke, Desi Barrett, Michelle Calhoun, LaRonda Etheridge, Carol Gilman, Amy Lawrence, Rachel Lopez, Stephanie McMullin, Jennifer Mirich, Chris Newhard, Erin O’Leary, Erin Shearin, Kelsey Sweet, and Mark Tyler.

 Lorna has taught art for over 16 years in the USA and in England.
 She has worked with VSA/Arts for All since 2001 teaching all ages.
 In the UK, she ran a school’s Art Department, teaching 11- 16 year old students a varied arts curriculum.
 Lorna strongly believes that the arts are an essential part of an individual’s development encouraging self expression, confidence, and a sense of personal achievement.
 Lorna completed a Textiles Degree at West Surrey College of Art & Design in the UK, followed by a teaching certificate.
 She has continued her studies mainly focusing on photography and printmaking.